jreisinger/docs/data/notes/Go/types.md

 Go is statically typed - variables always have specific type and type cannot change during the program run time.

-Types help us reason about what our program is doing and help us catch many errors.
+[Types](https://play.golang.org/p/24H4L7Gofrz) help us reason about what our program is doing and help us catch many errors.

-[Types](https://play.golang.org/p/24H4L7Gofrz) classify values (data) into groups and determine:
+Types classify values (data) into groups and determine:

 * what is the memory size allocated for the value
 * what does the value represent (e.g. byte `11111111` represents decimal number 255 if the type is `int`)
-* what are intrinsice operations of that representation (e.g. arithmetic operations for numbers, indexing, `append` and `range` for slices)
+* what are intrinsic operations of that representation (e.g. arithmetic operations for numbers, indexing, `append` and `range` for slices)

 Types of Go types: